nu-wireless/docs/docs/lab.md

 :::info

-This version of the document is a **draft** and does not constitute official club policy.
+This lab policy applies to door holders starting from the **2025 Fall Cycle**.
+This version of the lab policy was last modified on Jul 2, 2025 and has been ratified by Wireless officers on Jul 4, 2025.

 :::